Cottages in Littleworth Road (1934)

 The use of the Downley name is seen in Downley Albion Football Club, Downley Dynamos Junior Football Club, Downley Descants Choir, Downley Diggers, Downley Beer and Wine club and many more interest groups.
 The Downley Common Preservation Society works with the Parish council to care for the 22 hectares of Downley Common, a traditional common of medieval origins, itself part of the Chilterns Area of Outstanding Natural Beauty.
 The Downley Community Orchard, established in 2005 provides a peaceful resting place for tired Downley Diggers….

-The annual Downley Day Fete, coupled with the Downley Festival brings the whole community together to celebrate the summer, and the lighting of the beacon on the common celebrates the turning of the year, and other special days, for example in 2022 the Queen’s Platinum Anniversary, of course a very special day.
+The annual Downley Day Fete, coupled with the UP Downley Festival brings the whole community together to celebrate the summer.
+The lighting of the beacon on the common celebrates the turning of the year and other special days, for example in 2022 the Queen’s Platinum Anniversary, of course a very special day.

 The Downley Local History Group (DLHG) website first went live in 2017, and although we* are continually adding items to the website, we would welcome further material, be it photographs that we will scan and return as soon as possible, or perhaps an aspect of Downley that particularly interests you.